myhe01/bratleys/README.md

 | `-s`   | `seed`        | Current Unix time (seconds) |

 ### As a Library
-Code may be used in accordance with the license. `node.cpp` and `node.hh`
+Code may be used in accordance with the license.

 | Topic | Code        | Header    |
 | ----- | ----------- | --------- |